 If we think about teenagers with ASD being 90% visual and 10% auditory learners then we need to develop strategies and approaches to ensure they have the opportunities to communicate and are not overwhelmed by the increased auditory stimulation which can be experienced in the secondary school environment.
 This can become a challenge due to the increased number of students, teachers and movement to other areas of the school for classes and recreation activities.

-Typically teenagers will be able to:
+Typically teenagers will be able to use communication skills to:

 - Listen to information presented by a teacher, a peer or via technology for a minimum of 30 minutes